LCA-CI-builds-repair/diffusers/docs/source/en/conceptual/contribution.md

 http://www.apache.org/licenses/LICENSE-2.0

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+Unless required by applicable law or agreed to in writing, soft7.
+Consider your issue as a valuable addition to a comprehensive knowledge base rather than just a problem to be solved.
+Each submitted issue enriches the collective understanding and resources available to the community.
+By articulating your issue clearly and concisely, you not only facilitate the resolution process for maintainers but also enhance the community's comprehension of the library's functionality.are distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.
 -->